SmartPracticeschool/llSPS-INT-3791-Food-Demand-Forecasting-for-Food-Delivery-Company/README.md

 # FOOD DEMAND FORECASTING

-In this project the decision tree regressor is usedt the youtube link is given below
+In this project the decision tree regressor is used the youtube link is given below

 # https://youtu.be/Xznhwr-gbp4